 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-If your looking for oats without fruit try chocolate peanut butter overnight oats, basic overnight oats with flaxseed, vegan pumpkin overnight oats, or cinnamon overnight oats.
-For more fruit-forward oats, most of my recipes have the option of using frozen fruit.
-Like mango overnight oats and frozen berry overnight oats.
+For more dairy-free overnight oat recipes, try chocolate peanut butter overnight oats, overnight oats without chia seeds, pumpkin spice overnight oats, or cinnamon overnight oatmeal.
+For more fruit-forward oats, try healthy strawberry overnight oats, mango overnight oats, or frozen berry overnight oats.

 Jump to: